-In presenting the basis of ethics, Butler quotes, Jesus as Jesus was quoting from the law.
+In presenting the basic principle of ethics, Butler quotes from Jesus as Jesus was quoting from the law.
 Some people believe that religion needs a philosophical foundation.
 The needs of such people have been addressed over the centuries, and we cannot hope to improve on that work.
 Others, perhaps many more, believe religion needs no help from philosophy.
 To question religion’s need of philosophy is like questioning the need for lifeboats on a ship.
-If all goes well, as it almost always does, there is no need for the lifeboats, but if the ship gets in trouble not only is there need for the lifeboats but there is no time to go back and get them.
+If all goes well, as it almost always does, there is no need for the lifeboats, but if the ship gets in trouble not only is there need for the lifeboats, but there is no time to go back and get them.
 The life boats must be available and ready for use even if they are never used.

 Butler in no way suggests that philosophy is needed for the life of virtue and piety in any general way.
-The point is that in his time and in ours we are faced with a world, a ruined world Butler would say, in which many of us are non-compliant with the specifics of the Great Commandment and with the general requirements of virtue and piety.
-Given that the moral inadequacy of humanity is obvious we go on to ask the explanation for our wretched state and to inquire after a possible remedy.
+The point is that in his time and in ours we are faced with a world and our human condition in that world, a ruined world as Butler would say, in which many of us are non-compliant with the specifics of the Great Commandment and with the general requirements of virtue and piety.
+Given that the moral inadequacy of humanity is obvious, we go on to ask for the explanation for our wretched state and to inquire after a possible remedy.

-The challenge for the preacher, any preacher, is to bring together the teachings of their most authoritative received scripture with the inclinations of good will and common sense, of conscience, we all feel, to clear away whatever reservations, inhibitions, or distractions right remain and thereby release those who have made the pursuit of truth, of true humanity, the business of their lives.
+The challenge for the preacher, any preacher, is to bring together the teachings of their most authoritative received scripture with the inclinations of good will and common sense, of conscience, we all feel, to clear away whatever reservations, inhibitions, or distractions might remain and thereby release those who have made the pursuit of truth, of true humanity, the business of their lives.

 Butler remains famous for his solution to the most salient of these problems.

 In the first three of the Fifteen Sermons he discusses self-love.

 Sermons 4, 5, and 6 are a bridge to our relations with others.

 Sermons 7-10 take up two specific impediments to the ethical life, self-deception, and resentment.

 Sermons 11 and 12 are on “the love of our neighbor,” with the Romans 13:9 version of the injunction as the header.

 Sermons 13 and 14, on the love of God, are both on Matthew 22:37.

 In Butler’s view,

-God is the creator and governor of the world; all that we have we hold in trust for the original intent of the primary creative act.
+God is the creator and governor of the world.

+All that we have we hold in trust for the original intent of the primary creative act.

 Every aspect of the natural world is derivative of God.

-Our human constitution is derivative of God, as is all that we do as individuals or as social beings.
+Our human constitution is derivative of God.

+All that we do as individuals or as social beings is derivative of God.

-If we take seriously all these attributions to divinity, we are faced with the problem of evil in a pressing and practical way. modern atheist/secularist will of course claim the problem of evil is easily solved by taking God out of the equation.
+If we take seriously all these attributions to divinity, we are faced with the problem of evil in a pressing and practical way.
+The modern atheist/secularist will of course claim the problem of evil is easily solved by taking God out of the equation.
 Butler’s answer would be that one of the reasons we have for believing in God as creator, governor and redeemer is that the existence of God provides the best and simplest explanation for the observed order of nature.
 One view or the other may prevail in the end, but there is no merit in the view that there is an easy or quick way out of the problem of evil, which may serve us as a paradigm of the various objections that have been raised to a religious understanding of ethics from antiquity.